IMAIA: Interactive Maps AI Assistant for Travel Planning and Geo-Spatial Intelligence: Introduction

-The recent rapid advancements in Large Language Models (LLMs) present a transformative opportunity to transcend these limitations \cite{liu2024toward, zhang2024context, chen2024travelagent}.
-LLMs possess an unprecedented ability to process and synthesize diverse multimodal inputs, including text, imagery, geospatial data, and contextual cues \cite{rocchietti2024geolocated}.
-This capability is paving the way for a new generation of intelligent systems that are not only cohesive but also inherently adaptive \cite{zhang2023map}.
-This work is situated at the confluence of two pivotal trends in geospatial AI.
-Firstly, LLMs are increasingly adept at interpreting unstructured or ambiguous geospatial information, transforming vague user requests into precise map coordinates or deriving actionable insights from noisy datasets \cite{zhang2023map}.
-Secondly, advancements of conversational AI underscores the necessity of multi-turn, context-aware interactions for complex tasks such as navigation and discovery, where user needs and intentions can shift dynamically \cite{yi2024survey}.
-Beyond this, Vision–language models (VLMs~\cite{10445007}) can describe images, but without explicit spatial grounding to the current map state (viewport, scale, nearby entities) and geospatial signals (location, heading, proximity), responses are often brittle or slow.
-Rather than fragmenting planning, navigation, and local discovery into separate and loosely coupled modules, our approach unifies these capabilities within a single cohesive framework.
+Recent advances in Large Language Models (LLMs) offer a path to transcend these limitations \cite{liu2024toward, zhang2024context, chen2024travelagent}.
+LLMs can process and synthesize diverse multimodal inputs, including text, imagery, geospatial data, and contextual cues \cite{rocchietti2024geolocated, hu2023provla,hu2024noised}, enabling more cohesive and adaptive geospatial assistants \cite{zhang2023map}.
+Two trends are particularly relevant.
+First, LLMs are increasingly adept at interpreting unstructured or ambiguous geospatial information, transforming vague user requests into precise map coordinates or actionable insights from noisy datasets \cite{zhang2023map}.
+Second, advancements in interactive and conversational AI highlight the need for multi-turn, context-aware interactions in navigation and discovery, where goals evolve over time \cite{yi2024survey}.
+In parallel, vision–language models (VLMs~\cite{10445007}) can describe images, but without explicit grounding to the current map state (viewport, scale, nearby entities) and geospatial signals (location, heading, proximity), their reasoning remains fragile in the presence of ambiguous visual cues or noisy inputs.~\cite{11228719, deng-etal-2021-tag-gradient}.
+Prior work has shown that transferring knowledge from larger models to smaller task-specialized models through distillation can improve robustness and efficiency \cite{DENG202512,Deng2023SmoothAS}, motivating our use of a distilled spatial reasoning module in IMAIA.